10th Intelligence Support Squadron: Air reserves

+Strategic Air Command

-The squadron was reactivated as the 10th Strategic Reconnaissance Squadron, part of active duty 26th Strategic Reconnaissance Wing in 1952.
+The squadron was reactivated at Lockbourne Air Force Base, Ohio as the 10th Strategic Reconnaissance Squadron, part of the active duty 26th Strategic Reconnaissance Wing in 1952.
 Due to Korean War the squadron had minimum personnel strength until mid-1953.
-The squadron gathered intelligence on a global scale using RB-47E Stratojets, participating in a variety of SAC directed exercises and operations between 1953 and 1958.
+The squadron gathered intelligence on a global scale using Boeing RB-47E Stratojets, participating in a variety of SAC directed exercises and operations between 1953 and 1958.
 These included numerous simulated combat missions and deployments, ranging from a few days to a few months.
 The squadron became non-operational in January 1958 as phased down for inactivation due to budget constraints, inactivating in July.

+Tactical Air Command

-The squadron reactivated as Tactical Air Command RF-4C Phantom II reconnaissance squadron in 1966, conducted replacement training for combat crew members being deployed to Southeast Asia during the Vietnam War.
-Inactivated in 1971 as part of the drawdown of forces assigned to Indochina.
+The squadron reactivated at Mountain Home Air Force Base, Idaho, on 1 January 1966 as a Tactical Air Command McDonnell RF-4C Phantom II reconnaissance squadron.
+It conducted replacement training for combat crew members being deployed to Southeast Asia during the Vietnam War.
+It was inactivated in June 1971 as part of the drawdown of forces assigned to Indochina.